justy7223/eternal-ties/README.md

-# eternalties
+# eternal-ties
-Base repository for the eternalties application.
+Base repository for the eternal-ties application.